Taking care of your hair is of the utmost importance if you want to avoid losing it. Hair maintenance can be done in several ways.

 Hair growth or regrowth is unlikely to occur as a result of massaging your scalp, but that doesn’t mean there aren’t any benefits to the practice when performed gently.

-For instance, Minoxidil works by increasing the blood flow to your scalp’s blood vessels, meaning your hair follicles can better absorb the nutrients and vitamins they need because they have become widened.
-This presents a better opportunity for healthy strands to go through.
+For instance, Minoxidil works by increasing the blood flow to your scalp’s blood vessels, meaning your hair follicles can better absorb the nutrients and vitamins they need to grow healthy and strong hair.

 However, there isn’t any reliable evidence to suggest that hair growth or regrowth is possible from massaging.
 All it does is create a better environment for your hair to thrive in and be revitalised.